mongodb/mongo-c-driver/src/libmongoc/doc/howto/source-install.rst

   .. tab-item:: Windows

-    It is **discrecommended** to manually install software system-wide on Windows.
+    It is **strongly discouraged** to manually install software system-wide on Windows.
 Prefer instead to
     :ref:`use a per-user unprivileged installation prefix <per-user-prefix>`.